irenenev24/ArinBeauty/TESTING.md

 After searching through files I found that in the settings.py file I had added that in templates I had added 'builtins' and its contents using curly brackets instead of square brackets.
 This resolved the above issue but threw another error. django.template.library.InvalidTemplateLibrary: Invalid template library specified.
 ImportError raised when trying to load 'crispy_forms.templatetags.crispy_forms_fields': No module named 'crispy_forms.templatetags.crispy_forms_fields' - I realised I had a spelling error and removed the stray 's' from fields.
 The server then operated as expected.

+* AttributeError: 'Settings' object has no attribute 'STRIPE_PUBLIC_KEY' when I saved the stripe_public_key to my variables in my workspace I had a typo.
+* I had forgotten to pip3 install stripe